Undergraduate and Prestigious Scholarships

 The UC Davis Undergraduate and Prestigious Scholarships office provides prospective and enrolled students with information and access to internal and external financial resources.
 We believe in the critical need for student financial support and in the University’s guiding principal of providing equitable access to higher education.
 We assist students with the UC Davis Scholarship Application process and help students with private and prestigious scholarship searches and applications.

 The Undergraduate and Prestigious Scholarship office administers several hundred scholarship opportunities for undergraduates.
 Scholarship funds come from endowments and annual gifts from our generous donors.
 Our online application process uses one application for all scholarships offered through our office.
-Scholarship applications for the 2015-2016 academic year are currently being reviewed.
-Award notifications will be sent out in the late spring and early summer.
+The scholarship application for the 2016-2017 academic year is closed.
+Thank you to all of those who applied!

 Academic departments and campus organizations offer various opportunities for scholarships, awards and prizes.
 This section highlights a few other campus-based resources.

 Nominations and applications for the UC Davis Outstanding Student Awards are now available.
 You can find more information on the awards here.